danielabar/meblog/src/markdown/rapid-prototype-chatgpt-oas-breakeven-part1.md

 The simplest possible implementation would be a single `index.html` containing all the markup, and logic in a script tag `<script>...</script>`.
 I didn't want to spend time setting up a build system.
 I envisioned from pushing any changes, to immediately having the new code available.
 To support this, I setup a GitHub repository to only have a `gh-pages` branch.
 Then any changes pushed to the branch are automatically deployed to GitHub pages.
 Here are the steps to do this:

 * While logged in to your GitHub account, create a new public GitHub repo, name it `whatever_prototype`, do not initialize repo with any files.
-* Clone the repository to your laptop: `git clone..`
+* Clone the repository to your laptop: `git clone ...`
 * `cd` into the repository you just cloned
 * Create an empty branch: `git checkout --orphan gh-pages`
 * Create an empty commit: `git commit --allow-empty -m "Initialize gh-pages branch"`